ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 message is printed describing the error and a Configuration Exception is thrown.

-It is worth noting that this is where the command line parameters are dealt with.
-At the point of writing, the only parameter is a job identifier that can be used to modify the random number seed in a batch job.
-This parameter is optional.
+There are three optional command line interfaces:
+- **seed:** allows a seed to be input.
+Defaults to a random seed.
+- **overrideInputFolderLocation:** allows a different input folder to be assigned.
+Defaults to /input.
+- **overrideOutputFolderLocation:** allows a different output folder to be assigned.
+Defaults to /output.

 The input files are described in Inputs.